eddygent/etrade-monitor/apps/README.md

 From here, options positions will be generated that assume the stock will somewhat revert back to its average price, and volatility range prior to the large move in the stock.

 *For example, if the average volatility over the last 3 months for a stock was 10%.
-All of the sudden there is a +20% move in one day, this is somewhat out of the ordinary.*
+Suddenly, there is a +20% move in one day, this is somewhat out of the ordinary.*

 **prevDayVolatility = .10**, **volatility = .25** and the **percentMove = .20**.